aws-samples/hpc-cost-simulator/docs/Output.md

 ### hourly_stats.xlsx

 This is the main output file, and will be analyzed moving forward.
-All other files are only used for groubleshooting and or re-running a subset of the analysis.
+All other files are only used for troubleshooting and or re-running a subset of the analysis.

 The Excel spreadsheet provides a convenient way to view the data and perform calculations on it.
-For example, in the following example the "**First hout to analyze**" was changed to only include the last 12 months worth of data.
+For example, in the following example the "**First hour to analyze**" was changed to only include the last 12 months worth of data.

 ![Cost Summary](images/cost-summary.png)